Marshall & Ogletree Opus Two

 M&O Opus Two replaced an E.M.
 Skinner organ which, in its earlier years, was an impressive and large instrument laid out in huge, very deep organ chambers.
 Over the years, its Skinner distinction began to fade as various builders made changes to it and, like so many organs do, it eventually “lost its way” and fell into disrepair.
 A search for a replacement began.
 Fortuitously, news of a remarkable new instrument at Trinity Wall Street made its way across the Hudson and the committee went to Trinity Wall Street for a look.
 The result: Opus Two.

-Perhaps our most “Skinneresque” M&O organ, Opus Two includes three stops which we were able to capture and digitize from the ranks that remained operable in St. Luke’s Skinner organ, notably a beautiful 8′ Flugelhorn, an 8′ Bombarde, and the Harp.
-Our practice of preserving worthy ranks from a church’s previous organ where possible began with St. Luke’s and continues today.
-It provides a way for our customers to retain an audible connection to their organ history, not unlike archival photographs taken prior to a building renovation.
+Perhaps the most “Skinneresque” M&O organ, Opus Two includes three stops that were captured and digitized from the ranks that remained operable in our previous Skinner organ, notably a beautiful 8′ Flugelhorn, an 8′ Bombarde, and the Harp.
+We were delighted to preserve ranks from our previous organ, allowing an audible connection to the history of St. Luke’s, not unlike archival photographs taken prior to a building renovation.